Grimshady1990/admin-dashboard/assets/notes/PLAN.md

 Now that everything is in place I have made quite a mess of the CSS so before I can continue I will reorganize the css code and add comments so I don't get confused.

-The html looks okay but we will still give it a little spring clean
+The html looks okay but we will still give it a little spring clean.

+# Part 6

+Now we move on to coloring everything. color is something I seem to struggle with so I want to take a little time with this using custom vars.
+The goal is to give myself a good level of control of the colorization so I can experiment